saswatraj/design_patterns/FactoryPattern/factory.md

 * delegate the responsibility of creating a photo to the factory
 * would make the class open for extension for new types

-#### Paticipants in  an abstract factory pattern
+#### Paticipants in a factory method pattern
 * Factory - This class handles the logic of creating the required product by exposing a factory method.
 * Product - This interface defines the type of product that is returned by the factory method
 * ConcreteProduct - The implementation of the product interface

 #### Implementation notes
-* There are two variaties of factorys - a) We have an abstract class as a factory and then have concrete factory classes b) where the factory is a concrete class in itself.
+* There are two variants of factories - a) We have an abstract class as a factory and then have concrete factory classes b) where the factory is a concrete class in itself.
 * Another type of factory that I have observed over the recent years is for creating a factory that create different kinds of related products through separate factory